-- Keep the wrist in a neutral alignment.
+It’s important to avoid activities that cause pain or discomfort.
+Taking frequent breaks when doing repeated hand and thumb actions can help.
+Avoid repetitive hand motions, such as heavy grasping, wringing, or turning and twisting wrist movements.
+Keeping the wrist in a neutral alignment can also help.
 In other words, keep it in a straight line with your arm, without bending it forward or backward.

-Your physiotherapist or doctor may suggest that you wear a unique forearm and thumb splint called a thumb spica splint.
-This splint keeps the wrist and lower joints of the thumb from moving.
+Wearing a forearm and thumb splint called a thumb spica splint can help to immobilise the wrist and lower joints of the thumb.
 The brace allows the APL and EPB tendons to rest, giving them a chance to begin to heal.

 The main focus of physiotherapy is to reduce or eliminate the cause of irritation of the thumb tendons.
-Your physiotherapist may check the way you do your work tasks.
-Suggestions regarding the use of healthy body alignment and wrist positions, de Quervain’s tenosynovitis supports helpful exercises, and tips on how to prevent future problems.
+Your physiotherapist may check the way you do your work tasks and suggest healthy body alignment and wrist positions, supports, helpful exercises, and tips on preventing future problems.

-You’ll begin doing active hand movements and range-of-motion exercises.
-Therapists also use ice packs, soft-tissue massage, and hands-on stretching to help with the range of motion.
-You may start carefully strengthening your hand and thumb by squeezing and stretching exercise putty.
+Your physiotherapist may use ice packs, soft-tissue massage, and hands-on stretching to settle the condition and restore any lost range of motion.
+Strengthening your hand and thumb may involve using handy products such as hand eggs or exercise putty.
 Therapists also use a series of gentle stretches to encourage the thumb tendons to glide smoothly within the tunnel.

-For advice specific to managing your de Quervain’s tenosynovitis, please consult your physiotherapist.
+For specific advice regarding your de Quervain’s tenosynovitis, please consult your hand physiotherapist or doctor.